 It is important to note that you should teach your salespeople to customize the questions mentioned in this post depending on what they are selling and who they are selling to.
 Otherwise, they may not be able to learn the information necessary to make a sale and you will be left wondering why your sales team is not successful.

-For example, if a salesperson is selling email marketing solutions, she should not just ask a customer what holds them back from reaching their revenue/profit goals – she should ask the customer what aspect of their current email marketing system holds them back from reaching their revenue/profit goals.
-That way, she can easily uncover specific customer objections, pain points and goals.
+For example, if a salesperson is selling email marketing solutions, they should not just ask a customer what holds them back from reaching their revenue/profit goals – they should ask the customer what aspect of their current email marketing system holds them back from reaching their revenue/profit goals.
+That way, they can easily uncover specific customer objections, pain points and goals.

 Of course, you will want to teach your salespeople to ask for the sale at the end of a conversation as well.
 If they have actively listened, uncovered the customer’s pain points and effectively illustrated how the product/service being sold can alleviate that pain, they should be able to frequently close sales.